nextgis/docs_ngweb/source/permissions.rst

 The computing is performed in the following sequence:

 1. By default user does not have any permissions - the rule is **‘everything is deny except what is not explicitly allowed’**
-2. Applied current resource and parent resources permissions with ‘Propagate’ checkbox.
+2. Applied current resource and parent resources permissions that apply to ‘This and subresources’.
 3. First the ‘Allow’ rules are applied -  permissions from them are added to the computed set of permissions.
 4. After that, ‘Deny’ rules are applied - the permissions from them are subtracted from the calculated set of permissions.
 5. Dependencies are checked, permissions with unsatisfied dependencies are marked as masked.